shuhia/rpg-characters/README.md

 - [x] Add unit tests for characters
 - [x] Generate class diagram with IntelliJ
 - [ ] Document all classes thoroughly
+- [ ] host a live version on for example: Replit.
 - [ ] Hand in assignment

 <!-- CONTACT -->